Shrimp Stir-Fry

 Instructions

-- In a medium mixing bowl whisk together ¼ cup water, ¼ cup low-sodium soy sauce, 2 tablespoons Shaoxing wine, 2 tablespoon honey, 1 tablespoon rice wine vinegar, 1 teaspoon hot sauce, and 2 teaspoons cornstarch until well combined and the cornstarch has dissolved.
+• In a medium mixing bowl, whisk together ¼ cup water, ¼ cup low-sodium soy sauce, 2 tablespoons Shaoxing wine, 2 tablespoons honey, 1 tablespoon rice wine vinegar, 1 teaspoon hot sauce, and 2 teaspoons cornstarch until well combined and the cornstarch has dissolved.
 Set aside.

-- Add the shrimp to a the hot skillet in a single layer.
-Cook for 1 minute, flip, and cook for an additional 1-2 minutes or until the shrimp is opaque throughout (time will vary based on size of shrimp).
+• Add the shrimp to the hot skillet in a single layer.
+Cook for 1 minute, flip, and cook for an additional 1-2 minutes, or until the shrimp are opaque throughout (time will vary based on the size of the shrimp).
 Once cooked, remove the shrimp to a clean plate and set aside.

-- Heat the remaining 1 tablespoon of oil in the same skillet over medium-high heat.
-Once heated, add in the fresh broccoli florets and saute for 1 minute.
-After one minute, add the sliced bell peppers and sliced green onions, and saute for 2-3 minutes, stirring often until the vegetable are crisp-tender.
+• Heat the remaining 1 tablespoon of oil in the same skillet over medium-high heat.
+Once heated, add in the fresh broccoli florets and sauté for 1 minute.
+After one minute, add the sliced bell peppers and sliced green onions and sauté for 2-3 minutes, stirring often until the vegetables are crisp-tender.

-- Add 2 cloves minced garlic and 1 teaspoon grated ginger root and saute 30 seconds longer.
+• Add 2 cloves minced garlic and 1 teaspoon grated ginger root and saute 30 seconds longer, just until fragrant.

-- Quickly whisk sauce again to fully incorporate and then pour it into the skillet with the vegetables.
+• Quickly whisk the sauce again to fully incorporate, then pour it into the skillet with the vegetables.
 Let the sauce cook for about 1 minute or until thickened, stirring constantly.

 Notes